Everything you need to know to plan the perfect 3 days in San Francisco itinerary!

 If you want a place in a great location without breaking the bank, Hayes Valley Inn is a solid choice.

-This is a great base for all the activities mentioned in this itinerary.
+Hayes Valley Inn is located near Union Square in the city center, so it’s a great base for all the San Francisco attractions mentioned in this itinerary.

 This is a true B&B where guests are served breakfast each morning.